Add and Configure Immunizations in PCC EHR

 Enter Procedure Billing Codes and Prices

 • Procedure Code or CPT: Enter a billing procedure code for the vaccine or medication.
-Enter the same code for all schedules.
+Under normal situations, enter the same code for all schedules.
 PCC supports optional schedules due to deprecated “local codes”, which are no longer part of the claim standard.
-If your practice has a schedule specifically configured for Medicaid billing, and your state Medicaid program requires a modifier, you can enter the full code + modifier in the field for that schedule.
-Optionally, you can clone the Procedure entry and create a specific version of the procedure for Medicaid billing.
+If your practice has a schedule specifically configured for Medicaid billing, and your state Medicaid program requires a modifier (such as -SL), you can enter the full code + modifier in the field for that schedule.
+Or you can clone the procedure to create a new entry specifically for Medicaid billing.

 • Price: Enter a price for the procedure in the fields for each schedule.
 A procedure’s price should be identical in all schedule fields, except where your practice uses a different fee schedule.
-For example, some pediatric practices use a fee schedule for medicaid plans, where they enter a $0 (or a reduced price) for immunizations, ensuring that VFC procedures are billed correctly.
-See the section on VFC immunizations below.
+For example, some pediatric practices use a fee schedule for Medicaid plans, where they enter a $0 (or a reduced price, such as in the case of Oregon) for immunizations, ensuring that VFC procedures are billed correctly.
+Read below for more details.

 Contact PCC Support